PyGreSQL/PyGreSQL/docs/contents/pgdb/module.rst

 to be casted and must return the casted value.

-PyGreSQL provides built-in typecast functions for the common database types, but if you want to change these or add more typecast functions, you can use the following functions.
+PyGreSQL provides built-in typecast functions for the common database types, but if you want to change these or add more typecast functions, you can set these up using the following functions.

 .. note::